webrecorder/browsertrix/frontend/docs/docs/user-guide/workflow-setup.md

 ### Fail Crawl If Not Logged In

-When enabled, the crawler will fail the crawl if it behaviors detect that the browser is not logged in for specific supported social media sites (Facebook, Instagram, TikTok, X, YouTube).
+When enabled, the crawler will fail the crawl if it behaviors detect that the browser is not logged in for specific supported social media sites.

+For more details see [the Browsertrix Crawler documentation for Fail on Content Check](https://crawler.docs.browsertrix.com/user-guide/behaviors/#fail-on-content-check).

 ### Fail Crawl on Failed URL